yuanLeeMidori/OSD600.GoodLinkOrBadLink/README.md

 #### Run the source code

-After cloning the repo, change directory to it and use `dotnet run` with the argument (e.g. file name, --v/--version) to run the Program.cs.
+After cloning the repo on GitHub, change directory to it and use `dotnet run` with the argument (e.g. file name, --v/--version) to run the Program.cs.
 For example, `dotnet run localFile.txt`.
 Or you can download the source code and use IDE such as Visual Studio to run the project.